2018–19 Cayman Islands Premier League

 The 2018–19 Cayman Islands Premier League season was the 40th edition of top tier Cayman Islands Premier League football competition in the Cayman Islands.
 The season began on 3 November 2018.
 The season ended on 17 March 2019.
+Many league games took place in front of dozens of spectators.

 Scholars International successfully defended its 2018 title in the 2019 final for its 12th successive title.

 League table

 The 4 November match between North Side and Tigers was abandoned following a fight between the two clubs, causing both clubs to be awarded a 0–3 loss.